We think "stickler" is a compliment

 Nominated homes are our up-and-coming homes that have passed 3 out of the above 4 stages.

 Awarded homes are homes that have passed all 4 of the above stages.
 To win the Plum Award, a home needs to delight a Plum Guide guest, and pass the Plum Home Test.

 The 150 criteria of the Plum Test range include 'measurable' criteria like WiFi speed and decibel levels in the bedroom, as well as soft 'feel' criteria like the design aesthetic and the sociability of the space.
 These criteria represent Plum Guide's “Science Behind The Perfect Stay”.

 How did we develop it?
-By interviewing expert psychologists, designers, hoteliers, architects and of course, regular traveller.
-Every interview started with one simple question: "What makes a perfect stay?"
+By interviewing expert psychologists, designers, hoteliers, architects and of course, regular travellers.
+It all started with one simple question: what makes a perfect stay?

-As a guest, it means you only need to visit one platform to find the right home for you.
-We've done the hard work for you, and we've taken the hit-and-miss out of choosing.
-If it's on Plum Guide, you can trust this means consistent, high quality standards.
+As a guest, it means we've done the hard work for you.
+We've taken the hit-and-miss out of choosing.
+If it's on Plum Guide, you can expect consistent, high quality standards.

-As a host, it allows us to understand the strengths and weaknesses of your home, and suggest changes to meet our standards if relevant.
+As a host, it allows us to understand the strengths and weaknesses of your home, and suggest improvements to meet best-in-class standards if relevant.
 The Plum Award helps your home stand out from the crowd and get the recognition and bookings it deserves.